eotacioglu/adaptive_button/README.md

 ```
 ## Without loading widget

-By default it uses indicator when the "loadingWidget" property is empty.
+By default it uses indicator when the `loadingWidget` property is empty.

 ```dart
 @override